Buprenorphine (Buprenex) For Cats and Dogs: What Are The Side Effects and Alternatives?

 Cats | Dogs |

-- Respiratory issues (including from heart failure or head trauma)
+- Severe respiratory issues (including from heart failure or head trauma)

 - Addison's Disease